briankerr/briankerr/README.md

 ### Hi, I'm Brian 👋🏼.

-A customer centric professional, with a focus on support dev tooling.
+A customer-centric professional, with a focus on supporting services developers use.

 ## Goal